CamRaff/milestone-project-1/README.md

     <img src="assets/images/testing/firefox-mobile.PNG" alt="Firefox Mobile Screenshot" width="300">

-Below are some screenshots taken how the pages responds when the browser size is manipulated on a laptop:
+Below are some screenshots taken showing how the pages responds when the browser size is manipulated on a laptop:

 - Home